-- Continue to take your medications as prescribed, such as blood thinners, pain medications and stool softeners. - · Eat a balanced diet. - Do your exercises as prescribed by your therapist. - Walk several times a day, using a cane if needed or instructed by your therapist. - · Continue doing your breathing exercises. - Apply cold therapy as directed by your surgeon.
+- Continue to take your medications as prescribed, such as blood thinners, pain medications and stool softeners. - Eat a balanced diet. - Do your exercises as prescribed by your therapist. - Walk several times a day using a walker or cane as instructed by your physician. - Continue doing your breathing exercises. - Apply cold therapy as directed by your surgeon.